pppillai/armageddon/docs/docker.md

 # docker

     - To download and run the latest image on your local run the following commands:

         $ docker pull armageddon:1.0.0

         $ docker run -it -p 8090:4000 armageddon:1.0.0

         Port 4000 is exposed from the container.
-        Port 8090 can be configured.
+        Port 8090 is of local machine and can be different.

 ### Build docker and run the image

-    - Navigate to the root of the project
+    - Navigate to root of the project

     - The following command creates an image in your local machine:
         $ docker build --tag <imagename>:<tagname> .